GameFoundry/bsf/Documentation/Manuals/Native/architecture.md

 ===============
 [TOC]

-This manual will explain the architecture of Banshee, to give you a better idea of how everything is structured and where to locate particular systems.
+This manual will explain the architecture of bs::f, to give you a better idea of how everything is structured and where to locate particular systems.

-Banshee is implemented throughout many separate libraries.
+bs::f is implemented throughout many separate libraries.
 Spreading the engine implementation over different libraries ensures multiple things:
  - Portions of the engine can be easily modified or replaced
  - User can choose which portions of the engine he requires
  - Internals are easier to understand as libraries form a clear architecture between themselves, while ensuring source code isn't all bulked into one big package